Have you ever experienced trauma?

 Struggling with pornography or sexual addiction?

-Call our office today and we'll help you get started.
+Call or Text our office today and we'll help you get started.

 EMDR stands for “Eye Movement Desensitization & Reprocessing” and is a well-known therapy proven to help people heal from trauma.
 It’s believed that EMDR mimics the rapid eye movements of REM sleep and helps your brain process traumatic memories in more adaptive ways.